-Fitbits have A LOT of issues when it comes to their straps, either they would just completely fall off from the tracker, the buckle would just break, or it’d simply be irritating to your skin.
-These are the issues users have experienced when dealing with the strap issues.
+Fitbits have A LOT of issues when it comes to their straps.
+Either they would completely fall off the tracker, the buckle would break, or it’d simply irritate your skin.
+These are the problems users have experienced when dealing with strap issues.

-Fitbit straps break often especially if it shows signs of workmanship defects.
-The poor quality of the straps is one of Fitbit’s downsides and without the warranty protection, you may resort to fixing it yourself or buy third-party straps.
+Fitbit straps often break, especially if it shows signs of quality defects.
+The poor quality of the straps is one of Fitbit’s downsides, and without warranty protection, you may resort to fixing it yourself or buying third-party straps.

-Read on to make sure you know what causes these straps to break easily and take some precautionary steps by following my tips to maintaining your Fitbit straps.
+Read on to ensure you know what causes these straps to break easily, and take some precautionary steps by following my tips to maintain your Fitbit straps.

 How Long Should A Fitbit Band Last?

 Fitbit bands would typically last 1-2 years.
-It will show wear and tear which means you need to replace it sooner or later.
+After that, it will show wear and tear, which means you need to replace it sooner or later.
 The life expectancy also depends on the type of band your Fitbit has.
-Nylon, leather, stainless steel, and silicone are some of the materials used in Fitbit bands.
+Nylon, leather, stainless steel, and silicone are some materials used in Fitbit bands.

-Fitbit bands are pretty known for breaking faster than its life expectancy.
-Some issues would include the plastic nubs of the bands breaking and, in some cases, the entire band would have issues like coming off completely, bad glue, and buckle problems.
+Fitbit bands are pretty much known for breaking faster than their life expectancy.
+Some issues would include the plastic nubs of the bands breaking, and, in some cases, the entire band would have issues like coming off completely, bad glue, and buckle problems.

-Here are the different type of straps Fitbit has to offer with their trackers:
+Here are the different types of straps Fitbit has to offer with their trackers:

-Leather straps can last hundreds of wearing but every wearing reduces its life expectancy and it will stretch out the strap and wear it down faster.
+Leather straps can last hundreds of wears, but every wearing reduces its life expectancy, and it will stretch out the band and wear it down faster.

-Rubber can be a practical choice of straps when it comes to Fitbit, it’s a bit elastic, easy to clean, and because of its flexibility it won’t break easily.
+Rubber can be a practical choice for the strap when it comes to Fitbit, it’s a bit elastic, easy to clean, and because of its flexibility, it won’t break easily.

-Amongst the other types of bands, the nylon bands are the best because they are woven, they aren’t fragile like stainless steel but also won’t show visible wear and tear compared to leather.
+The nylon bands are the best among the other types of bands because they are woven.
+As a result, they aren’t fragile like stainless steel but won’t show visible wear and tear compared to leather.

 · Stainless Steel

 Stainless steel can be a great choice if you want that classy semi-formal look on your Fitbit.
-Damages to this type of band is not visible until it suffers accidental damages, you might see scratches from here and there but it’ll withstand long term use if maintained correctly.
+Damages to this type of band are not visible until it suffers accidental damages, you might see scratches from here and there, but it’ll withstand long-term use if maintained correctly.

 How Long Would Each Band Last?

-Each band are made with different materials, thus have different life expectancy.
-I prepared a table for you to read and use as a guide together with some notes on how you should avoid using this specific type of band.
+Each band is made with different materials, thus having different life expectancies.
+Therefore, I prepared a table for you to read and use as a guide, along with some notes on avoiding using this specific type of band.

 |Type of Fitbit Band||How Long It’ll Last|